andr-ew/brds/README.md

   - shows 8-step sections of curent sequence
   - bank keys page through 8-step sections of the sequence
 - can add slew per-step just like realtime

+jf coarse (oct) & fine controls (alt menu, probably on the screen in the mix section)